 If a Councillor becomes a Member of the Executive or Committee Chairman they will also receive an additional special responsibility allowance to reflect the extra work and responsibility they have taken on.
 Full details of these allowance entitlements, and allowances paid to each Councillor last year, are published on the Council website.

 What training and support can a Councillor expect?

 The Council is very keen that every new Councillor is given the training and support they need to get quickly 'up and running'.
 We offer a thorough Induction Programme and each new Councillor is offered the opportunity to discuss their training and support needs with officers.
 All Councillors will be given access, both upon their election and for the whole of their service on the Council, to the training they need to help them become fully effective in their role.

 The Council recognises that all Councillors need suitable IT in order to be fully effective, and whilst many new Councillors already have their own home (or mobile) IT hardware, the Council can support Councillors with the acquisition of suitable ICT equipment if necessary.

 If a Councillor works, his/her employer must by law allow them to take a reasonable amount of time off, during working hours, to perform their Councillor duties.

-For more information about becoming a councillor, see Become a Councillor at www.gov.uk.
+For more helpful and up-to-date information about becoming a councillor, see the 'Be a Councillor' website.